webtv-redialed/redialed-service/README.md

 - DynamicConfig, more jasons for everybody

 ## Notes for service configuration
-`includes/config.json` is supposed to contain configuration info applied to *all* instances. `user_config` is for this specific instance.
+`includes/config.json` can be used as a reference for what settings you can configure.
+Though be warned, it's supposed to contain configuration info applied to *all* instances. `user_config.json` is for this specific instance.
 Please take care before modifying either.
 This is being done to reduce clashing between configs and eliminate potential for misconfiguration.

 Please make sure of the following:
 - Service IP is correct and the service can be accessed from it